raywo/MMM-GameOfLife/README.md

 To show how the game evolves MMM-GameOfLife uses the [p5.js](https://p5js.org) framework to display the game grid.
 As soon as a new generation of the play grid is computed the new state is drawn.
 The computation of a new generation and the drawing of it happen in an infinite loop as fast as the underlying computer can.
 Although this looks very nice it may overheat your Raspberry Pi.
 You can limit the new calculations by using the `desiredFrameRate` property in the module’s config.
 A setting between `5` and `10` yields nice results without using too much CPU power.

 The game will fill the playing grid with random living cells.
 Then it starts the evolution.
-Most of this configurations will result in an oscilation state.
+Most of this configurations will result in an oscilation state after some generations.
 This means there will be no real movement on the screen since state A switches to state B and state B switches back to state A. Whenever the module detects this condition it restarts the game with a new set of random living cells.

 ## Screenshots